 HEFNU accepts proposals for Teaching Grants for courses proposed for the following academic year.
 The application period opens in October.
 The deadline is in early December.

 Grants are typically in amounts up to $4,000.
 Projects may have larger budgets, but grantees need to find additional funding.
 We require a report at the end of the grant period and request a final syllabus once the course is taught.
+The Foundation is a facilitating organization; it does not prescribe curricula or content.

-(3) a preliminary syllabus for the proposed course
+- Preliminary syllabus for the proposed course

-(4) a CV for each instructor involved in the course
+- CVs for each instructor involved in the course